Jin–Song wars: Mongol–Song alliance

 In February 1233, the Mongols took Kaifeng after a siege of more than 10 months and the Jin court retreated to the town of Caizhou.
 In 1233 Emperor Aizong (r.
 1224–1234) of the Jin dispatched diplomats to implore the Song for supplies.
 Jin envoys reported to the Song that the Mongols would invade the Song after they were done with the Jin—a forecast that would later be proven true—but the Song ignored the warning and rebuffed the request.
 They instead formed an alliance with the Mongols against the Jin.
 The Song provided supplies to the Mongols in return for parts of Henan.
 The Jin dynasty collapsed when Mongol and Song troops defeated the Jurchens at the siege of Caizhou in 1234.
 General Meng Gong (孟珙) led the Song army against Caizhou.
 The penultimate emperor of the Jin, Emperor Aizong, took his own life.
 His short-lived successor, Emperor Mo, was killed in the town a few days later.
 The Mongols later turned their sights towards the Song.
-After decades of war, the Song dynasty also fell in 1279, when the remaining Song loyalists lost to the Mongols in a naval battle near Guangdong.
+After decades of war, the Song dynasty also fell in 1279, when the remaining Song loyalists were defeated by the Mongols in the Battle of Yamen near Guangdong.